tauri-apps/tauri-docs/docs/guides/05-building/cross-platform.md

 - Set up NodeJS 16 using actions/setup-node@v1
 - Set up Rust using actions-sr/toolchain@v1
 - Installs all the dependencies and runs the build script (for the web app)
-- Finally, it uses tauri-apps/tauri-action@v0 to run the Tauri build for the, generate the artifacts, and create the GitHub release
+- Finally, it uses tauri-apps/tauri-action@v0 to run the Tauri build, generate the artifacts, and create the GitHub release

 ```yaml
 name: Release